Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 Day 15: Monday, October 1, 2018

-Several overhead signs were warning of the danger of driving while drug addicted.
-Obviously a problem in this community.
-We had one motorist driving a Subaru latch on to my rear bumper.
-I was so annoyed and learned why road rage is common in the US.
+Several overhead signs were warning of the danger of driving while drug-addicted—obviously, a problem in this community.
+We had one motorist driving a Subaru latch onto my rear bumper.
+I was so annoyed and learned why road rage is expected in the US.
 I told Linda I was going to hit my brakes.
 I did.
-He veered to the left shoulder of the road, and back behind me.
+He veered to the left shoulder of the road and back behind me.
 I was in the fast lane of a three-lane highway.
-He proceeded to move to the center lane, shot past me and pulled in front of me.
-Without too much driving distance trying to intimidate me, while I pulled back to give him space.
+He proceeded to move to the center lane, shot past me, and pulled in front of me, without too much driving distance trying to intimidate me while I pulled back to give him space.
 He recklessly shot over to the right lane across three lanes and took an exit ramp.

 Day 16: Tuesday, October 2, 2018

-The hotel served a great breakfast so we did not complain.
+The hotel served a great breakfast, so we did not complain.
 That beat out the more upscale Courtyard hotel we stayed at on the previous Thursday night.
 Here we had to pay for breakfast, as it was not included in the room rate.
-They served Starbucks coffee—cold, and the over medium eggs were served mostly raw.
-We sat outside the kitchen and they had a portable 4-part tall screen to hide the view from the kitchen staff.
+They served Starbucks coffee—cold, and the over-medium eggs were primarily served raw.
+We sat outside the kitchen, and they had a portable 4-part tall screen to hide the view from the kitchen staff.
 The manager knocked the screen over but fortunately fell away from us.
-It was a loud bang, and if we were not awake before, we certainly were now.
+It was a loud bang, and if we had not awoken before, we indeed were now.